Katherine Booth is an associate in our Litigation Group in Vancouver. Her practice focuses on class actions and commercial litigation.

 Katherine also regularly advises retail and consumer product companies on issues relating to regulatory compliance, product recalls and related product liability litigation.
 She is co-author of the chapter on Product Liability and Regulatory Compliance in the publication Cross-Border: A Retailer’s Guide To Doing Business In Canada.

 In her class actions practice, Katherine has represented clients in competition, price fixing, conspiracy, data breach and product liability claims.
 Her clients include national retailers, food manufacturers, and agribusiness.
 Katherine’s recent class action mandates include representing MolsonCoors in a multiparty competition class action relating to the distribution of beer in Ontario; representing a national retailer in a class action relating to the recall of allegedly contaminated food; and representing The Home Depot in a class action alleging liability for a data breach perpetrated by criminal hackers (Lozanski v The Home Depot, Inc., 2016 ONSC 5447).
+She is also a contributing author of the fifth edition of Defending Class Actions in Canada, published by LexisNexis.

 Katherine is called to the bar in B.C. and Ontario and acts on disputes in both jurisdictions.
 She has appeared as counsel before all levels of court in Ontario and in the Supreme Court of British Columbia.
 Katherine has also represented clients in administrative proceedings before various statutory tribunals.